 After drugs flow from manufacturers to wholesales, they often have to go through a long process of circulation.
 Usually, after the first-tier wholesaler purchases medicines from the manufacturer, it is rarely necessary to disassemble the boxes and destroy the integrity of the entire box of medicines.
 During its stay, only RFID tags are read and written.
 The second and third-tier wholesalers will often encounter the need to split the consolidation of the case.
 At this time, it is necessary to re-establish logistics packaging, scan the LCL medicines one by one, and label new RFID tags.
-When the consolidation operation is completed, the correlation between the RFID tags and the bar code information in the database needs to be updated.
+At the same time as completing the LCL operation, the relationship between the RFID tag and the bar code information in the database needs to be updated.

 3. 2.
 3 Retail pharmacies and hospital pharmacies

-Retail pharmacies and hospital pharmacies are sales terminals for end users of drugs.
-After purchasing drugs from wholesalers, they need to be dismantled and sold.
-In the process of selling or dispensing medicines, the sales records of medicines can be easily established by scanning the 2D barcode on the medicine packaging box.
+Retail pharmacies and hospital pharmacies are sales terminals for pharmaceutical end users.
+After purchasing drugs from wholesalers, they need to remove the boxes for sale.
+In the process of selling or distributing medicines, it is convenient to establish a sales record of the medicine by scanning the two-dimensional barcode on the medicine packaging box.
 For hospital pharmacies that have used electronic prescriptions, it is also possible to establish linking information between prescriptions and dispensed drugs when dispensing drugs, and to record the final destination of each package of drugs for future follow-up.